 Now for some practical advice.
 Instead of getting overwhelmed by a huge long-term goal like financial independence or permanent freedom from work, I encourage readers to focus on an aggressive, interim goal like saving up enough money for two full years' worth of expenses.
 If you've already passed the two year milestone, feel free to pick the next largest increment that feels right to you--five years of expenses saved, seven years, ten years, whatever.

 In time, you will come to consider a two year buffer a mere steppingstone on your journey towards financial independence.
-For now, though, this should be a highly effective financial goal for many readers.
+For now, though, this should be a highly motivating and extremely effective financial goal for many readers.

 "Two years of expenses saved" is also a big psychological benchmark.
 It's enough dough to protect you over an extraordinarily long period of unemployment.
 It's plenty of money to support you through a significant career change, a long sabbatical, or a major rethinking of your professional goals.
 It could be enough capital to start a business, or at the least enough money to fund your expenses during your startup period.

 For me, the two year buffer was an enormously important hurdle.
 Once I reached it, it completely transformed how I thought about work.
 I felt liberated to take more chances in the workplace.
 And I was far less bothered by objectively petty things like office politics or dickhead coworkers.
 Hey, once work is in its proper place, work-related stress falls into its proper place too.

 Finally, and most importantly, hitting two years helped me begin to believe that I could take it much further, and it laid the groundwork for me to hit a three year buffer, a five year buffer, a ten year buffer and so on.
 [For more on this, see my controversial posts Extreme Savings and How Much Money Do I Need to Retire?]